 Some questions about CRISPR

-Science paves the way for humans development.
-However almost always it gets into the hands of the ill-minded.
+Science paves the way for the developme of humans.
+However, almost always it gets into the hands of the ill-minded.

 CRISPR will allow us to make changes in the genome of embryos.
 If a father wishes his child to be a blonde and uses CRISPR for it, it could be possible that the child grows up to resent the decision.
 Wouldn’t it create a dilemma about free will or at least some resentment towards his father?